Find a Qualified Attorney Near You

 - Transportation of immigrants without documentation

 S.B.
 1718 mandates businesses to implement the E-Verify system when hiring employees.
-The system will look at the immigration status and employment authorization of the individual.
-This rule applies to public and private employers with 25 employees or more.
+The system checks an individual’s immigration status and employment authorization.
+This rule applies to public and private employers with 25 or more employees.

-The bill also prohibits employers from continuously employing immigrants without documentation after learning about their immigration status.
+The bill also prohibits employers from continuing to employ immigrants without documentation after learning of their immigration status.
 It is also illegal for immigrants to use false IDs to gain employment.

 S.B.
 1718 Section 322.033 makes the driver’s licenses of immigrants without documentation invalid in the state of Florida.
 This rule applies regardless of the license’s validity in other states.
 Meanwhile, U.S. citizens and lawful permanent residents of Florida may apply for a driver’s license with the Florida Highway Safety and Motor Vehicles (FLHSMV).

-FLHSMV office requires applicants to bring identification documents when applying for a driver's license.
-The documents may vary depending on the immigration status of the person.
+The FLHSMV office requires applicants to bring identification documents when applying for a driver’s license.
+The documents may vary depending on the person’s immigration status.
 For U.S. Citizens, bring an original copy of one of the following:

 - U.S. birth certificate